irods/irods/manual.rst

 Other Notes
 -----------

-.. iRODS enforces that the database in use (Postgres, MySQL, etc.) is configured for UTF-8 encoding.
+.. iRODS enforces that the database in use (PostgreSQL, MySQL, etc.) is configured for UTF-8 encoding.
 For MySQL, this is enforced at the database level and the table level.
-For Postgres, this is enforced at the database level and then the tables inherit this setting.
+For PostgreSQL, this is enforced at the database level and then the tables inherit this setting.

 iRODS enforces that the database in use (PostgreSQL) is configured for UTF-8 encoding.
 This is enforced at the database level and then the tables inherit this setting.